Updated on 08/07/21

 Coding is fast becoming one of the most sought-after skills for technology companies and between researcher groups.
 It has caused some European countries to add coding to the primary school curriculum, and here in the UK, one school has even hired a child coding prodigy to teach coding at a school in Coventry.
 How old do you think the new member of staff is?
 Well, she’s just ten years old!

 There is no doubt that coding is going to pave the way for new jobs in the future.
-But as it may take some time for those primary school kids to reach the job market, there is an obvious gap which needs filling for the immediate coding market.
+But as it may take some time for those primary school kids to reach the job market, there is an obvious gap that needs filling for the immediate coding market.
 Reskilling to make this career change can even increase your salary by 38%.

 So, if you want to seize an opportunity, now may be the best time ever to get into coding.
 Start your development by searching for the best online coding courses.
+Whether you’re interested in learning Python, developing your Java skills, or gaining Django certifications, we have something for you.

 #2: Blockchain developer